-Tilllerson: Defeating ISIS is top US priority in Mideast
+Anti-ISIS partners want US to clarify strategy

 "I recognize there are many pressing challenges in the Middle East, but defeating ISIS is the United States' No. 1 goal in the region," Tillerson said.
 "When everything is a priority, nothing is a priority.
 We must continue to keep our focus on the most urgent matter at hand."

+But Ayrault hasn't seen the process speed up.
+"There are is some American hesitation as to which forces should be used," he said, referring to the militias on the ground, which are allied with different interests and ethnic groups.
+He said the US also needs to firm up its approach to taking back Raqaa, the ISIS stronghold in Syria.

+He also called for more American direction on peace talks being organized by the UN in Geneva, and he said it wasn't clear to him what Tillerson meant by "interim zones of stability."

-The 68-member group will focus the one-day meeting, hosted at the State Department, on the ground campaign in Iraq and Syria, as the US backs local Iraqi forces fighting to retake the ISIS stronghold of Mosul and is expanding its effort as it pressed toward the terror group's capital of Raqqa, in Syria.
+The 68-member coalition focused the one-day meeting, hosted at the State Department, on the ground campaign in Iraq and Syria, as the US backs local Iraqi forces fighting to retake the ISIS stronghold of Mosul and is expanding its effort as it pressed toward the terror group's capital of Raqqa, in Syria.

-The group will also concentrate on raising funds to support humanitarian efforts to stabilize areas liberated from ISIS.
+The group also concentrated on raising funds to support humanitarian efforts to stabilize areas liberated from ISIS.
 Despite Trump administration proposals to slash the State Department budget -- and particularly its aid and development programs -- funding to help stabilize areas affected by ISIS should not be affected, State Department spokesman Mark Toner has said, as it has already been allocated in previous budgets.

 Wednesday's event marked the first full meeting of the coalition since 2014 and the first of the Trump administration.
 President Donald Trump campaigned on a promise to take a tougher stance against ISIS.